For the first time in human history, rulers can use statistics to gaslight their own populations.

 How much your money can buy depends hugely on what you buy, of course.
 They do have specialized purchasing baskets for pensioners, companies, industries, etc., but there are hundreds of such confusing indices, all with complex, obscure methodology that no one will ever read, nor understand.
 So what matters politically is the headline inflation rate.

 Most of us, working age young adults, spend most of our income on housing (renting, buying, mortgage).
 And yet, housing is excluded from the headline inflation rate.
-(And even the official numbers of what proportion we spend on housing look stunningly good, as if I was the only person in the world spending so much of my income on rent.
-And that’s not a coincidence.)

 In the meantime, property prices in places with an actual economy have doubled, tripled, quadrupled in the last decade – caused by the bank-saving quantitative easing (money printing to pay back the banks’ debt) and the flight of hot money from the economic insecurity of autocratic regimes like China, Russia and the Middle East.*